Regret Bounds for Stochastic Shortest Path Problems with Linear Function Approximation: Other proofs

-We proceed to a series of claims that will be used to prove the lemma.
-First, we derive a bound on the error operator that removes the bias introduced by the regularizer $\lambda$. \begin{clm} Under the assumptions of Lemma \ref{lemMainEkTail}, for any $w \in \R^d$, the following holds almost surely:
+We now derive a bound on the error operator that removes the bias introduced by the regularizer.
+Here and moving forward, for any $\tau \in [t]$, we use the shorthand $\phi_\tau = \phi(s_\tau,a_\tau)$. \begin{clm} Under the assumptions of Lemma \ref{lemMainEkTail2}, if $B_t = b$, then for any $w \in \R^d$,